Lauenburg/PackLogSolutions/TechDescription.md

 This view lists all the recipients including the current status of the orders and additional information.
 Each recipient can be selected to view the ordered items.

+<div style="page-break-after: always;"></div>

-### Orders View
+### Order View

 <div style="text-align:center"><img src="https://i.ibb.co/jZgkJ8W/image7.png" alt="image7" border="2" width=500></div>

 >User: Customer Service

-This view depicts the order pool of a selected recipient.
-The user can select different items manually.
-He can sort the pool based on the different column categories, e.g. `Prio` and eventually select all items by checking the top left box.
+The order view depicts the order pool of a selected recipient.
+The user can select different items manually, sort the pool based on the column categories, or select all items by checking the top left box.
 Having selected a set of items we can click on the `Plan` Button in the top right corner.

 ### Confirm Selection View